Tete1805/autoComplete/README.md

 ## Notes

-This was done as a project / personnal challenge.
+This was done as a simple project / personnal challenge.

-This is clearly aimed at server rendered pages, no AJAX capabilities and I'm not gonna add it.
+This is clearly aimed at server rendered pages, no AJAX capabilities for now.

-(Maybe in a different project though.)
+I haven't written any test yet and it may have some quirks. :smile:

-No tests are available at the moment.
+=> Especially on the placement of the suggestions.
+You may have to change / override .my-autocomplete > ul { top: 12px  } to another value depending on context.
+(For now.)

-May have some quirks. :smile:
+I'll work on other versions, one AJAX focused and another one datalist dependant.
+(To limit the size of the pages rendered when multiple inputs use the same source.)
+Another one will include the three possibilities and a last one will not include matching letters to be the smallest possible.

-## Authors
+## Author

 Terence BARBE